Graduate Research Opportunities in Marine Science / Oceanography

 Graduate Student / Research Assistant School for Marine Science & Technology University of Massachusetts Dartmouth

-The School for Marine Science & Technology at the University of Massachusetts Dartmouth invites applications from qualified students to our Master's or PhD program to work on problems relating to ocean mixing.
-Specific project areas include state-of-the-art numerical modeling and analysis of ocean internal waves and vortical mode in the context of lateral dispersion and the internal-wave energy cascade.
-Model results will also be compared with data from field studies using dye and drifter release experiments, with observational data sets used to guide the numerical analysis.
-The ideal candidate will have demonstrated experience in fluids modeling, and applied math and/or physics.
+The School for Marine Science and Technology at the University of Massachusetts Dartmouth invites applications from qualified students to our master's or PhD program to work on problems relating to ocean mixing.
+Specific project areas include state-of-the-art numerical modeling of turbulent wakes, and/or studies of the ocean internal wave field and its impacts on lateral dispersion.
+The ideal candidate will have significant education/experience in applied math and/or physics, with additional experience in numerical modeling preferred.

 Interested applicants must complete a full application to our graduate program (see above links), and email a copy of their statement of interest, current resume, GRE scores, and academic transcripts to: